nkigen/rpata/README.md

 # RPATA
+RPATA (PATA is Swahili for 'find') is a minimalist, highly configurable, multicast-based peer discovery service library.
+It has been designed to be used as a complement to existing networking libraries such as ZMQ.
+No assumptions have been made on the messaging paradigm in use and it can therefore be used with well known ones such as PUBLISH-SUBSCRIBE, PUSH-PULL, ACTOR framework or any others that may benefit from having an automated peer discovery service.

-RPATA (PATA is Swahili for 'find') is a minimilist, multicast-based peer discovery service library.
-It can be used as to complement existing networking libraries( e.g. ZMQ) by providing discovery service typically to offered by them.
-Also if your only choice of using DDS/RTPS is beacause of its in-built discovery service, then RPATA+ `your favourire networking library` could be an better alternative.
+Also if the only reason for using DDS/RTPS is beacause of its in-built discovery service, then RPATA + `your favourire networking library` could be an better alternative.

 # Disclaimer!!

 RPATA is still under heavy development and things are bound to change.
+Contributions and pull requests are welcome!